'Merkel hips' become latest Paris fashion trend

 He said that garments' distinctive waistlines can be worn by both men and women thanks to "high-tech moulding development involving 3-D body scanning and digital fittings" -- or "Vorsprung durch Technik" (advancement through technology) as they say in Germany.

-They also had a hint of the ample ladies of the Colombian painter Fernando Botero.

-The 36-year-old creator, who has been accused of poverty chic by remaking the clothes of the poor for the rich, this time seemed to raid the wardrobes of the buttoned-up middle classes.
+The 36-year-old creator, who has been accused of poverty chic for remaking the clothes of the poor for the rich, seemed to raid the wardrobes of the buttoned-up middle classes this time.

 Gvasalia had another matron model in a blue Barbour-style quilted jacket carry one of his leather "Ikea" shopping bags -- which retail for around 1,700 euros ($2,000) -- accessorised with a chain belt hung with keys.